-The challenge to not buy new clothes for a year is saving one woman a lot of money, but it's also creating memories with a fashionista from the past.
+The challenge to not buy new clothes for an entire year is saving one woman a lot of money while she memorializes her well-dressed grandmother.

 "A lot of her clothing is comfort, the fabric is nice, so it has longevity.
-I feel like she had an effortless, casual fashion and I really appreciate that," said Small.
+I feel like she had an effortless, casual fashion and I really appreciate that," says Ashley.

 Then, Ashley decided to do something that sounds impossible, she is not going to buy any new clothes for an entire year!
 She has been able to use some of the clothing -- as is.

 "Like this ensemble here.
-This is a skirt that I just hiked up and put a belt on a turned it into a dress," said Small.
+This is a skirt that I just hiked up and put a belt on a turned it into a dress," says Ashley.

 First, a hot pink dress that had 'grandma' written all over it.
 It's long sleeved, oversized and outdated.
 But not for long!

-"We took the sleeves off to make it sleeveless and then we took it in on the sides so it's more fitted.We cut eight inches off the bottom," said Joy Massingill, seamstress.
+"We took the sleeves off to make it sleeveless and then we took it in on the sides so it's more fitted.We cut eight inches off the bottom," says Joy.

 With a few simple changes and by adding a belt, the pink dress takes on an entirely new look.
 Joy also made a matching pink hair bow to go with it.

-"Whenever you go bring in your garment to the seamstress ask for the leftover pieces of fabric so you can make little accessories, little fabric bows, roses, headbands," said Joy.
+"Whenever you go bring in your garment to the seamstress, ask for the leftover pieces of fabric so you can make little accessories, little fabric bows, roses, headbands," says Joy.

-"I'm not really into capri's right now," said Small.
-"I do like shorts, a nice pair of shorts to put on."
+"I'm not really into capris right now," says Ashley.
+"I do like shorts."

-"We cut them off and made them shorts and then added some velvet to the bottom and then we added pockets," said Joy.
+"We cut them off and made them shorts and then added some velvet to the bottom and then we added pockets," says Joy.

 "I think the shorts are fun.
-They are probably my favorite piece," said Small.
+They are probably my favorite piece," says Ashley.
 "I like the idea of pairing them with some boots, long sleeved blouse or even an oversized sweater."

-And, a dated silk skirt is a beautiful color of light blue, but the thought of wearing it like this made Ashley blue!
+Lastly, a dated silk skirt is a beautiful shade of light blue, but the thought of wearing it as is this made Ashley blue!

 "I believe my grandmother actually made it.
-A lot of the items, if you look at them, I believe she may have made it herself, because there is no label," said Small.
+A lot of the items, if you look at them, I believe she may have made it herself, because there is no label," says Ashley.

-"We pulled it up and made it a dress," said Joy.
+"We pulled it up and made it a dress," says Joy.
 "And we just added some extra ribbon that we had laying around and made unique criss-cross straps."

-"I really envision myself wearing it to one of these nighttime events, social events," said Small.
-"I like that it's very wearable for many events, very functional!"
+"I like that it's very wearable for many events, very functional!" says Ashley.

-These new, fresh and fun looks are made from clothing from decades ago.
-They are all clothing transformations that are saving Ashley big bucks.
+These new, fresh looks came from decades-old apparel.
+And they are all clothing transformations that saving Ashley big bucks.

 But in the end, Ashley says it's not just about the money.

-"I do think when you are challenged and you don't have a choice but to work with what you have in your closet you get pretty creative," said Small.
+"I do think when you are challenged and you don't have a choice but to work with what you have in your closet you get pretty creative," says Ashley.
 "A lot of it comes from the creative corner in my brain.
-I think if grandma Virginia saw me wearing her clothes, she'd be very proud and surprised.
-I don't imagine that she knew what her clothes had the potential to do, that her wardrobe could be passed on.
-I think my grandmother would be very proud."
+I think if Grandma Virginia saw me wearing her clothes, she'd be very proud and surprised.
+I don't imagine that she knew what her clothes had the potential to do, that her wardrobe could be passed on."

-If you have old clothing you would like to turn into something new, here are some of Joy's tips for working with a seamstress:
+If you have old clothing you would like revamp, here are some of Joy's tips for collaborating with a seamstress:

-- Have an open relationship with your seamstress.
-Bring along pictures from magazines or drawings to show what you like in clothing.
+- Bring along pictures from magazines or drawings to show what you like in clothing.
 Bounce ideas off each other so you can come up with something you truly love.